krokoschlange/fysiks/api.md

 }
 ```

-As you can see, this gets very messy just for a simple cube
+As you can see, this gets very messy just for a simple cube.

+To make things easier there is a Blender 2.8+ plugin available
+that generates the code from a Blender object.

 Friction and Bounciness Functions
 ---------------------------------